Dyslexia And ADHD: Coping With A Dual Diagnosis

 • Low self-esteem or negative self-image as a result of these difficulties

-These symptoms can have a negative impact on a child’s development and self-esteem, causing anxiety and frustration around learning.
-Sometimes, that frustration produces anger and children may begin to act aggressively.
+These symptoms may hurt a child’s development and self-esteem, causing anxiety and frustration around learning.
+Sometimes, that frustration produces anger, and children may begin to act aggressively.

 What is ADHD?